Release Date: 8/7/2013

 St. Anthony's Medical Center is hosting a series of “Parenting the Love and Logic Way” courses to help parents build healthier relationships with their sons and daughters.

-The classes meet once a week on from 6 to 7:30 p.m. at Anthony House, Counseling Clinic, 10016 Kennerly Road, on the campus of St. Anthony’s in south St. Louis County.
+The classes meet once a week on from 6 to 7:30 p.m. at the Hyland Education & Training Center, Outpatient Counseling Clinic, 10020 Kennerly Road, on the campus of St. Anthony’s in south St. Louis County.
 The six-week session starts on:

 The course is based on a nationally recognized method developed by Charles Fay PhD and Jim Fay.
 Parents have been using the program to improve their child-rearing skills for nearly 40 years.